 No sealing required

 Granite is a natural stone and thus porous — it contains minute spaces through which liquid or air can pass.
-Most countertops come pre-sealed when they are installed, but they must be resealed.
-We recommend resealing counters at least once every year.
+Most countertops come pre-sealed when they are installed, but they might require resealing over time.
+A simple test using a drop of water can determine if resealing is required in that area of countertop.
+If the drop of water is absorbed rapidly once placed on the countertop, then that area requires resealing.
+There is no need to reseal areas where the water is not absorbed rapidly.

 The resealing process isn’t difficult.
 Your countertop must be well cleaned about 24 hours prior to sealing and then a penetrating sealer needs to be applied to soak into the granite, filling in the holes and preventing oily and liquid spills from discoloring your counters or mildew and mold from forming.